“A genome is an organism’s entire single set of DNA which have all the information needed for an organism to grow”.

 Our cells developed different pathways for doing different processes related to DNA.

-Through the replication, the DNA becomes doubles and inherited to the daughter cells.
+Through replication, the DNA becomes doubled and inherited to the daughter cells.
 An exact copy of the entire genome is stored in another cell nucleus.

 Through the process of transcription, mRNA is formed from the DNA.
 The mRNA has all the coding information, the entire mRNA set of the genome is called transcriptomes.